 Methods of Dewatering Used In Construction

-Excavation work for the foundation in the waterlogged ground or high water table area possess a great problem for site engineers, because of water entering the trench from sides, bringing with it the soil from sides.
+Excavation work for the foundation in the waterlogged ground or high water table area poses a great problem for site engineers, because of water entering the trench from the sides, bringing with it the soil from the sides.
 The timbering, if provided, would become loose and collapse.
-Excavation can be carried out by dewatering the sub-soil water.
+Excavation can be carried out by dewatering the subsoil water.

 1. Sumps and Ditches